Who can apply for a Personal Licence?

 At the time of publication, the Secretary of State has accredited five qualifications for personal licence holders.

 Please note that the list of accredited qualifications may change from time to time as accreditation may be awarded to other organisations.
-Accordingly, applicants are advised to check the list of accredited courses available to them via the website for the National Database of Accredited Qualifications at www.accreditedqualifications.org.uk.
+Accordingly, applicants are advised to check the list of Accredited personal licence qualification providers available to them via GOV.UK.